You have an idea for a children’s story but aren’t sure how to get it started.

 – I wished I could go to the park.
 (Past tense – the story has already happened.)

-Once you choose a tense, you need to stick with it throughout the story.
+Once you choose a tense, you must stick with it throughout the story.

-Another aspect of POV is that, for children’s books through simple middle grade, there should be only one main character, also known as the protagonist.
-The story is told through this character’s eyes.
+Another aspect of POV is that there should be only one main character, the protagonist, for children’s books through simple middle grade.
+The story is told through this character’s eyes (viewpoint).

 3. The characters.